 |Listed on:||8th July|

 In return, we can offer a key role that comes with wide-ranging rewards and benefits.
-Ensure we observe data compliance laws.
+Make sure we're data-compliant.
 Join us at the Met.

 Please click on the below apply link to view an online candidate information pack that will you give you an insight into the Met, the competency framework we use which shapes our daily work behaviours, the application process and a host of other information, that will help inform and support your application.

 To apply, please visit our website.
 Applications will be via a detailed CV an and online application form.

 Completed applications must be submitted by 29th July 2021.

 We view diversity as fundamental to our success.
 To tackle today's complex policing challenges, we need a workforce made up from all of London's communities.
 Applications from across the community are therefore essential.

 As a Disability Confident Committed Employer the Met have committed to ensuring that disabled people and those with long-term health conditions have the opportunities to fulfil their potential and realise their aspirations.